TeemuKoivisto/varjo-sport-lambda-scraper/README.md

 Why you ask?
 Because as of now you can't view them all on one page and they are two clicks away from the frontpage.
 Who designed such retarded system, I don't know but to me it's annoying since I have no interest in other stuff than seeing how long its open today.

-# How to run locally
+# How to run the scraper locally

 Requires Python >=3.6 with preferably virtualenv.
 I use `virtualenv-wrapper`, some have said `pyenv` is pretty good too.